Cybersecurity Policy (Minor)

 • Master of Public Administration (MPA)

-The minor requires at least five courses, and all courses must be completed with a minimum grade of C- and an overall GPA of 2.0.
-(Note that you may need higher minimum grades and GPA for these courses to count toward your undergraduate major or your master’s degree.)
+• The minor requires at least five courses.
+All courses for the minor must be completed with a minimum grade of C- and an overall GPA of 2.0.

 HLS 455Introduction to Cybersecurity4